brunoklein99/bigdata-uoc-notes/README.md

 * Remove outliers, if not important for context or specific task

 **All of the above needs domain knowledge to be done correctly**

+## Step 3: Analyzing Data

+* Classification
+* Regression
+* Clustering
+* Graph Analytics
+* Association Analysis
+1. Set of rules to come up with association with items or events. e.g. when they occur together
+2. **Market basket analysis** (customer behavior)